Captain-3D/The-Scientists-Clone/README.md

 	UNDECIDED: Not really sure of an end game
 		Some form of boss (Maybe the megacorp that the scientist is running from?)
-		A legendary planet that must be cleared?
+		A legendary planet that must be found and cleared?